Rain Harvesting - Bypass Overflow

 We do not recommend that you drink or bathe in rainwater unless it has been treated to your local Health Department standards.
 Rainwater should rightfully be used in a way that returns the moisture to the earth near the location where it fell, such as through outside landscape irrigation or a septic system leach field.

 Roof water generally carries leaves, dust, bugs, bird excrement, and a variety of other undesirable elements into any rain capture storage system.
-Filtering the water before it fills the storage tank is desirable provided the filter has the capacity to process the rain as fast as it falls.
-This may be difficult to do in the case of a "cloud burst" event.
+Screening or filtering the water before it fills the storage tank is desirable provided the filter has the capacity to process the rain as fast as it falls.
+This may be difficult to do in the case of a "cloud burst".
+A high volume bypass should be designed into any rain water collection system for such event.

-Any clarifier or concrete interceptor tank will require some maintenance.
+A shallow upstream concrete silt interceptor will greatly reduce the amount of sludge collected in the bottom of the primary storage tank.
 Accumulated silt in the bottom must be removed every few years by vacuum truck.